ImageMakerFoundation/ImageMaker/README.txt

    Remember: The more non-black pixels your image has,
                the more difficult it is to mine your NFT.

-3. You can then set NFT info by using ImageMaker Manager (IMManager).
+3. You can then set NFT info by using ImageMaker Control (imNFTControl).
    Use this program to register your NFT on blockchain,
      set owner info, manage NFT price, start/cancel auctions etc.